pauldlynch/eqguide/guides/alchemy/index.md

 - Prismatic Dye
 - Dye Vial

 Assuming 10% failures, one vial costs 32p 7g to make (at higher skill levels 5% is the best failure rate you can get).
+Although with Alchemy at 77, from one stack of 20 combines, costing 589pp, I got 9 vials - 65p 3g 8s per vial for that run.
+Most of the fails were on the Alchemy combines, which is therefore worth getting much higher before starting.

 It is also a good idea to make a Beginner Alchemy Trophy, from the Beginner Alchemy Test - see Baublie Diggs in the newbie yard of West Freeport.
 Ingredients required are: